searls/testing-as-such/part-1-what-is-a-test/the-problem-with-test.md

 * The runtime performance of our code, whether benchmarks of isolated critical sections or behavior of integrated systems when placed under heavy load
 * The degree to which our user interfaces are accessible to everyone
-* How time-sensitive code will behave at significant times of day, or days of the year
 * Whether our code operates at a single level of abstraction, based on things like the conditions by which its logic branches or on the uniformity of the contracts between our code and its dependencies